Tag: Good Friday

 John 13–18:27 is a much longer version of Maundy Thursday, and well reading.
 Luke and Matthew have their pieces of the story to tell, as well.
 The differing pieces are always an interesting thing to ponder.

 Instead of the usual Last Supper and foot washing, there is a piece that is often—but not always—overlooked: the singing of hymns.
 Matthew and John both mention singing of hymns (like Mark).
 It was part of the ritual.
-The tradition that evolved was that Psalms 115-118 (sometimes Psalm 114, too) were sung during Passover.
+The that evolved was that Psalms 115-118 (sometimes Psalm 114, too) were sung during Passover.
 These are songs of triumph and God’s .
-Psalm 117 even talks about the “cup of ,” which makes it quite appropriate for Maundy Thursday (or any communion service).
+Psalm 117 even talks about the “cup of salvation,” which makes it quite appropriate for Maundy Thursday (or any communion service).

 Do you sing at meals?
 Most people probably don’t.
 If you have teenagers or young children, the thought of having any meal be longer feels like a headache.
 Yet, there is something to this that we should think on.
 It isn’t customary to sing at every meal, but how about symbolically important ones?
 While Passover does not have the same weight for most Christians as those of Jewish descent, it still should be very significant in our religious observances.